Inertia-Lighting/lua-additions/README.md

     local LA = require(game.Workspace:WaitForChild('lua-additions'):WaitForChild('MainModule'))
     ```
 - ### Check the installation
-    Make sure to check that the version of Lua Additions you are using is up-to-date.
+    Ensure the version of Lua Additions you are using is up-to-date with the [latest release](https://github.com/Inertia-Lighting/lua-additions/releases).
     ```lua
     print(LA.version)
     ```